BGI-Qingdao/GEM3D_toolkit/README.md

 # GEM3D_toolkit

-Specially designed for Stereo-seq platform, GEM_toolkit is a collection of scrips that cooperates with ImageJ/TrakEM2 and CellProfiler to semi-automatic generate single-cell and 3D spatial resolved transtriptomics data from gene expression matrix (GEM) and ssDNA image.
+Specifically designed for Stereo-seq platform, GEM_toolkit is a collection of scrips that cooperates with ImageJ/TrakEM2 and CellProfiler to semi-automatically preprocess single-cell or spatially resolved transtriptomics data in 2D/3D using the gene expression matrix (GEM) and ssDNA image.

-GEM_toolkit also provide severial handly tools for file convert, image or data subset/mask/ROI/affine coordinate/visualize.
+GEM_toolkit also provides several handly tools for file format conversion, image or data subset, color-code gene heatmap or ssDNA image masking, ROI extraction, affine coordinate calculation, and GEM or other image visualization.
 Enjoy with GEM_toolkit.

 Overview of this workflow :